garyfleming/beyond-frameworks/README.md

-# Beyond Frameworks: A Return to Agile
+# Beyond Frameworks: Thinking and Tools